-Starting in 2018 the Texas Trail Roundup will be taking over the Stone Oak Year Round Event (YRE) from the Randolph Roadrunners.
+In 2018 the Texas Trail Roundup took over the Stone Oak Year Round Event (YRE) from the Randolph Roadrunners.
 The 5km is rated 2A; the 10km is rated 1A.

 Stone Oak is a residential development in the far north of San Antonio.
 It was originally carved out five ranches — 5,000 acres — and is bounded by Camp Bullis, an army installation, on the west and rock quarries on the east.
 It was the first master planned community in San Antonio: the first plan of Stone Oak was filed in Bexar County in 1985.
 The roads were laid out, utility lines installed, trunk lines laid for electrical service . . . and then the Savings and Loan Crisis hit.
 Oops.
 Much of the land went into receivership of the RTC, the Resolution Trust Corporation of the US Government, and development pretty much stopped from 1989-1992.